 Founded in 2017 by student leaders, South Seattle College’s on-campus Food Pantry addresses food insecurity for our students.
 In addition to providing essential food, we also carry toiletry items, and diapers for students in need.

-If you are homeless or can't make it to the local food bank during class times, or you are low on your EBT card we are here for you.
+If you can't afford groceries, are low on your EBT card, or are unsheltered and can't make it to the local food bank during class times, we are here

-We know you can't do your best in class on an empty stomach and we want you to make it to the finish line!
+We know you can't do your best in class on an empty stomach and we want to make sure you make it to the finish line!

 If you are in urgent need to access the pantry, please visit the Office of Student Life in JMB 125 or email Monica.Lundberg@seattlecolleges.edu to schedule an appointment.

-A: The Pantry is free for students.
+The Pantry is free for students.
 It is funded partially with student service and activity fees, donations and food drives.
-The food pantry is operated by Phi Theta Kappa Honor Society student leaders as a service project.